 People who partially caused their own injuries--such as by running or being careless on dangerous flooring--might still have a viable claim under Nevada's comparative negligence laws.
-Victims just need to make sure to commence their lawsuits within the two (2) year statute of limitations.
+Victims just need to make sure to commence their lawsuits within the two (2) year statute of limitations in Nevada.

 In this article our Nevada personal injury attorneys answer frequently-asked-questions about dangerous flooring accidents in Nevada, including negligence claims, helpful evidence, and monetary settlements.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by dangerous flooring in Nevada?

 - 2. What money can I get if I am injured by dangerous flooring in Nevada?